 Michigan WWII veteran hopes to receive 100 cards on his 100th birthday

-Ahead of his 100th birthday on June 6, Michigan WWII veteran Isaac "Ike" Fabela hopes to receive 100 birthday cards, his family said.
+For his 100th birthday on June 6 -- which comes 74 years after he was miraculously pulled off a Normandy-bound boat on D-Day -- Michigan WWII veteran Isaac "Ike" Fabela has just one wish, his family said.

+Fabela will be anxiously checking his mail, as the happy and humble vet hopes to rack up 100 birthday cards from well-wishers across the country.

 “He’s always been that uncle that, whenever you see him, he puts a smile on your face,” Ike’s great-nephew, Nick Rodgers, told Fox News on Wednesday.
 “He’s very humble man; he says he has everything he needs already.”

-Still, Ike’s family hopes the veteran can commemorate his centennial with birthday wishes from across the country.
+Still, Ike’s family hopes the veteran can commemorate his 100 years with 100 cards.

 “When someone calls him a hero, it touches his heart.
 But he doesn't feel like he deserves that title.
 He always says that the young men who didn’t make it back are the heroes,” Lolie said.